Postgraduate MSc

 Undergraduate degree

-You will need to have a 2:1 degree in a relevant health-related area and work within a tertiary neonatal intensive care unit with a minimum of 5 years clinical experience.
-Anyone who doesn't have the required level of degree is advised to discuss their application with the Programme Leader.
+You will need to have a 2:1 degree in a relevant health-related area and work within a tertiary neonatal intensive care unit with a minimum of five years of clinical experience.

-You will also need to possess the ENB 405 / Quality in Specialty qualification and be live on the NMC register.
+You will also need to possess the ENB 405/Quality in Specialty qualification and be live on the Nursing and Midwifery Council (NMC) register.

 Alternative entry requirements